An 87-year-old woman fought off an intruder, then fed him after he told her he was ‘awfully hungry’

 Marjorie Perkins said she awoke at 2 a.m. on July 26 and saw the young man standing over her bed.
 He had shed his shirt and pants and told her he was going to cut her.

-“I thought to myself, if he’s going to cut, then I’m going to kick,” she said.
+“I thought to myself, if’s he’s going to cut, then I’m going to kick,” she said.

 She put on her shoes and fought back, putting a chair between them as the two jostled in her Brunswick home.
 The intruder struck her on the cheek and forehead before switching tactics and heading for the kitchen.
 He told Perkins that he was “awfully hungry,” she said.